-1 TRANSITION PATHWAY 1.1 Option 1: Is CPA seeking registration with GS4GG to issue GSCERs while ☐ Yes • maintaining the CDM registration?
-(Ref: GHG Product Requirements) ⊠ No 1.2 Option 2: Is CPA seeking registration with GS4GG to issue GSVERs only ⊠ Yes - and/or conversion of issued CERs to GSVERs ?
-(Ref: Annex B, GHG □ No Product Requirements) Note - for conversion of issued CERs to GSVERs, the project must be registered with GS4GG.
-1.3 Option 3: Is CPA seeking registration with GS4GG to issue GSVERs only □ Yes and/or conversion of emission reduction to GSVERs issued by ⊠ No standard other than CDM?
-(Ref: Annex B, GHG Product Requirements) Requi irement: All CDAs submitting assurant for transition on our offers 1/1/2021 result demonstrate consultance with All CPAs submitting request for transition on or after 1/1/2021 must demonstrate compliance with requirements stated in Annex B, GHG Product Requirements . require ements stated in Affred b, Grid Froduct Requirements.
-The CP PA following option 1 above; may seek registration under GS4GG based on provisional CDM FB decision

-- may seek issuance of GSVERs in exchange of provisional CERs based on CDM EB decision but must transfer issued CERs to the Gold Standard Swiss CDM Registry Account.
+1 TRANSITION PATHWAY 1.1 Option 1: Is CPA seeking registration with GS4GG to issue GSCERs while maintaining the CDM registration?
+(Ref: GHG Product Requirements) ☐ Yes ☒ No 1.2 Option 2: Is CPA seeking registration with GS4GG to issue GSVERs only and/or conversion of issued CERs to GSVERs?
+(Ref: Annex B, GHG Product Requirements) Note - for conversion of issued CERs to GSVERs, the project must be registered with GS4GG. ⊠ Yes □ No 1.3 Option 3: Is CPA seeking registration with GS4GG to issue GSVERs only and/or conversion of emission reduction to GSVERs issued by standard other than CDM?
+(Ref: Annex B, GHG Product Requirements) □ Yes ⊠ No Requ irement: As submitting request for transition on or after 1/1/2021 must demonstrate compliance ements stated in Annex B , GHG Product Requirements. with The CF The CPA following option 1 above; may seek registration under GS4GG based on provisional CDM EB decision may seek issuance of GSVERs in exchange of provisional CERs based on CDM EB decision but must transfer issued CERs to the Gold Standard Swiss CDM Registry Account.
 If there are any implications for issued volume or project eligibility due to CMP decision regarding GWP, additionality or any other decision, the CME must address these issues, as applicable in consultation with SustainCERT/GS.

-The CPA transitioning to GS4GG following option 2 above,

-- may convert issued CERs to GSVERs - are not required to deregister from CDM but shall not claim emission reductions under both GS4GG and CDM for the same vintage

-The CPA transitioning to GS4GG following option 3 above,

-- may convert issued emission reductions unit to GSVERs - may issue GSVERs - shall deregister project from other standard before registration with GS4GG
+The CPA transitioning to GS4GG following option 2 above, - may convert issued CERs to GSVERs - are not required to deregister from CDM but shall not claim emission reductions under both GS4GG and CDM for the same vintage The CF PA transitioning to GS4GG following option 3 above, may convert issued emission reductions unit to GSVERs may issue GSVERs shall deregister project from other standard before registration with GS4GG Guidelines: PoA/CPAs already undergoing design certification for CER labelling can continue with their existing process.
+SustainCERT shall be notified of the intention to switch to GSVER stream, at the earliest possible opportunity. notifyi PoA/CPAs already certified for CER labelling can switch to GSVER stream by completing this form and notifying SustainCERT .
+Such project may leave the VPA-DD section blank as this information has been captured in GS4GG PDD version submitted earlier.
+2 TRANSITION APPROVAL PROCEDURE 1.1 Option 1 - Is the project undergoing a preliminary review by sustainCERT, □ Yes validation, and design review by SustainCERT? (restrictions apply, see